-A portfolio is one of the most important pieces of your graduate school application.
-Not only does it demonstrate your skills, but it shows your level of professionalism in how you’re able to present yourself and your work.
+A portfolio is an essential piece of your graduate school application.
+It shows your skills, but more importantly, it demonstrates your level of professionalism in how you’re able to present yourself and your work.

 Creating a portfolio is not easy.
-It takes time to think through how to focus and best showcase your talents.
-Putting together a portfolio requires to you sit down and seriously (and realistically!) decide where your strengths lie and to also organize your work in such a way that it’s immediately obvious to the reviewers that you belong in the program.
+It takes time to decide how to focus and best showcase your talents.
+Putting together a portfolio requires you to sit down and realistically determine where your strengths lie, so you can organize your work in a way that makes it obvious to the reviewers that you belong in the program.

-If you have a wide variety of skills, show what your top strengths are.
-Be selective.
+If you have a wide variety of skills, be selective.
 Just because you like to paint, doesn't mean that you should include painting in your portfolio.
 Make your portfolio competitive and ensure that it best demonstrates your skills and talents.
 If you are skilled in both Photoshop and Illustrator but you’re stronger in Photoshop make that clear.
 Be honest with where your skill levels are.

 Bonus Tip: Make it look professional!
 It sounds obvious but it's surprising how many people spend all of their time selecting what to include and forget to polish and proofread their portfolio.
 A portfolio with amazing work doesn’t impress reviewers if it’s full of typos or presented in a cardboard box.
 When putting together your portfolio, think about the entire package.

 Still have questions about your graduate school portfolio?

 Check out our tips for preparing your portfolio for helpful information on what to include depending on if you have a background in computer science, information technology, art, design, business or marketing.
 Or watch this video on portfolio tips from our admissions officer, Ryan.

 For even more insight about how to make your portfolio stand out, register for our final webinar before the February 15th deadline!